bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet_admin.md

 {"success": true}
 ```

 Initiates a blockchain rescan for the walletdb.
 Wallets will be rolled back to the specified height (transactions above this height will be unconfirmed).
+For SPV nodes, a wallet
+reascan will be ineffective since there are no blocks stored on disk.
+Therefore a
+chain [`reset`](#reset-blockchain) must be called instead.

 ### Example HTTP Request
 `POST /rescan?height=50`